-As indicated in the draft PA (EPA, 2022, page 1-15),
+As indicated in the second draft PA (EPA, 2023, page 1-15),

-This PA is being developed for consideration by the EPA Administrator in reaching his decision on the reconsideration of the December 2020 decision to retain the existing O3 NAAQS.
+This PA is being developed for consideration by the EPA Administrator in reaching his decision on the reconsideration of the December 2020 decision to retain the existing O3 NAAOS.
 In assessing the policy implications of the available scientific information, this PA for the reconsideration, as for the 2020 PA, is intended to help "bridge the gap" between the Agency's scientific assessment, presented in the 2020 ISA, and quantitative technical analyses, and the judgments required of the Administrator in determining whether it is appropriate to retain or revise the O3 NAAQS.
-Accordingly, the PA for reconsideration will again address policy relevant questions based on those identified in the 2018 IRP.
-With regard to considerations related to the primary standard, the PA for the reconsideration will focus on the evidence described in the 2020 ISA, and the exposure/risk analyses presented in the 2020 PA, which will be included in full in this PA.
-With regard to considerations related to the secondary standard, the PA for reconsideration will focus on the evidence documented in the 2020 ISA, along with quantitative analyses presented in the 2020 PA and in subsequent technical memos, which have been updated to reflect recent air quality data.
+Accordingly, the PA for reconsideration will again address policy-relevant questions based on those identified in the 2018 IRP.
+With regard to considerations related to the primary standard, the PA for the reconsideration focuses on the evidence described in the 2020 ISA, 25 and the exposure/risk analyses presented in the 2020 PA, which will be included in full in this PA.
+With regard to considerations related to the secondary standard, the PA for reconsideration focuses on the evidence documented in the 2020 ISA, along with quantitative analyses presented in the 2020 PA and in subsequent technical memos, which have been updated to reflect recent air quality data.
+As described below, an additional publication related to quantitative relationships of O3 exposure and tree seedling biomass is also considered.